Columbia Bar

-The Columbia Bar, also frequently called the Graveyard of the Pacific, is a system of bars and shoals at the mouth of the Columbia River spanning the U.S. states of Oregon and Washington.
-It is known as one of the most dangerous bar crossings in the world.
+The Columbia Bar is a system of bars and shoals at the mouth of the Columbia River spanning the U.S. states of Oregon and Washington.
+It is one of the most dangerous bar crossings in the world, earning the nickname Graveyard of the Pacific.
 The bar is about 3 mi wide and 6 mi long.
+The Columbia River Bar Pilots, based in Astoria, Oregon, assists vessels navigating the bar.

 Description

 The bar is where the river's current dissipates into the Pacific Ocean, often as large standing waves.
 The waves are partially caused by the deposition of sediment as the river slows, as well as mixing with ocean waves.
 The waves, wind, and current are hazardous for vessels of all sizes.
 The Columbia current varies from 4 to 7 knot westward, and therefore into the predominantly westerly winds and ocean swells, creating significant surface conditions.

-Unlike other major rivers, the current is focused "like a fire hose" without the benefit of a river delta.
+Unlike other major rivers, the current is focused "like a fire hose" without the moderating effect of a river delta.

 Conditions can change from calm to life-threatening in as little as five minutes due to changes of direction of wind and ocean swell.

 Since 1792, approximately 2,000 large ships have sunk in and around the Columbia Bar, and because of the danger and the numerous shipwrecks the mouth of the Columbia River acquired a reputation worldwide as the graveyard of the Pacific.

 The navigational channel is 2640. ft wide at the west end and narrows to 600. ft within the jetties (though the jetties themselves are never closer than 2 mi apart).
 The channel is dredged to 55 ft in the northern three-quarters and 48 ft for the southern quarter.
 Inside the bar, the channel remains 600. ft wide and reduces to 43 ft deep.
 The Clatsop Spit juts into the ocean on the south side of the river mouth, and on the north side is Peacock Spit, named after the USS Peacock which wrecked there in 1841.